Dichapetalum cymosum: Description

 Above ground, the plant is seen as a clump of small, woody shrubs about 15 cm (6 in) high.
-Such a clump is typically a single plant, as gifblaar has a huge underground root system - likened to an underground tree - and sends numerous shoots above ground in favourable conditions.
+Such a clump is typically a single plant, as gifblaar has a huge underground root system - likened to an underground tree - and sends multiple shoots above ground in favourable conditions.
 The most obvious above ground parts are the leaves - simple, alternate with initially fine hairs later becoming glabrous.
 The leaves are bright green in colour on both sides.
 The secondary veins form loops and do not reach the margin.
 The flowers are small and white, and occur as dense clumps in the early spring.
 Fruit formation is rare; the fruits are orange and leathery, are not poisonous and known to be consumed by the San people.

 Identification of gifblaar in the field is important in prevention of toxicity and also in assigning gifblaar as the cause of toxicity in an outbreak.
 It is a small, low-growing, nondescript shrub and thus easily confused with other species.
 There are four principal "confusers" in its habitat.
 These are Ochna pulchra (lekkerbreek) saplings, Parinari capensis (grysappel), Pygmaeothamnus spp. (goorappels) and the various gousiektebossies (various genera and species of the family Rubiaceae, such as Vangueria).
 The first three of these are non-toxic, but gousiektebossies are also toxic and another of the 'big 6' cattle poisons.

 Of the similar species, gousiektebossies and goorappel have opposite, not alternate, leaves.
 Goorappel leaves also have a characteristic bulge terminally, though only when mature.
 Grysappel and Ochna pulchra have alternate leaves, but grysappel has pale grey undersides to its leaves (its name means grey apple).
 O. pulchra leaves have secondary veins that are not looped and reach the margin, and the margin itself is dentate not smooth.